lino-framework/book/docs/specs/vat.rst

 VAT areas
 =========

-A **VAT area** is a group of countries for which same VAT rules apply in the the country of the site owner.
+A **VAT area** is a group of countries for which same VAT rules apply in the the country of the :term:`site operator` .

 >>> rt.show(vat.VatAreas, language="en")
 ======= =============== ===============